ltrgoddard/thesis/new_conc.markdown

 3. What have we found out via this method?
 Thesis summary, [good scientist].
 4. Close reading as example of combining biographical and textual approaches.
 5. This *looks* a bit like fatherhood.
 But it's more complex than that...

+## To do

+1. Check Paris Review citation.